For the future of Idaho

 As a council, we meet on the second Thursday of the month.
 Our meetings are open to the public and we encourage anyone who wants to learn more about the Stibnite Gold Project to attend.

-With the coronavirus pandemic, the Stibnite Advisory Council will meet virtually in September.
+With the coronavirus pandemic, the Stibnite Advisory Council is currently holding all of its meetings virtually.
 You are welcome to join us on Zoom!

 Belinda is at the forefront of Perpetua Resources’ regional involvement in the local communities.
 She uses her community relationships to work with stakeholders and community leaders to educate folks about the Stibnite Project.
 Her work includes serving on local chamber boards, giving presentations to local organizations, chairing a local youth organization, organizing local festivals and volunteering with other community organizations and clubs.
 Belinda is always looking for ways to lend a helping hand.
 Belinda is a second-generation Idahoan who was fortunate enough to spend a lot of her childhood in the Valley County area enjoying all that it has to offer.
 After a few years away from Idaho she moved back to the area to raise her family.
 When she is not working or volunteering, you will find her camping, fishing and hunting with her husband and two children in the same areas she explored as a child.